 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 9990):

-The RA field of the Trigger frame is the address of the recipient STA.
-If the Trigger frame has one User Info field, then the RA of the Trigger frame is the STA's MAC address.
-If the Trigger frame has multiple User Info fields or at least one User Info field that allocates random access RUs,(#9258) then the RA of the Trigger Frame is the broadcast address.
-If the Trigger Type subfield of the Common Info field(#Ed) is GCR MU-BAR, then the RA field is set to the MAC address of the group for which reception status is being requested.
+The RA field of the Trigger frame is the address of the recipient STA(s).
+The RA field is set to the individual address of the STA if the Trigger frame has only one User Info field containing the 12 LSBs of the AID of the STA in the AID12 field, is set to the broadcast address if the Trigger frame is not a GCR MU-BAR and has either more than one User Info field or has at least one User Info field that allocates random access RUs, and is set to the MAC address of the group for which reception status is being requested if the Trigger frame is GCR MU-BAR.

+(#9990)

 The TA field is the address of the STA transmitting the Trigger frame when the Trigger frame is addressed to STAs that belong to a single BSS.
 The TA field is the address of the transmitted BSSID when the Trigger frame is addressed to STAs from at least two different BSSs of the multiple BSSID set.
 The rules for setting of the TA field are defined in 27.5.2.2.2 (Allowed settings of the Trigger frame fields and UMRS Control field).